The Formosan Christian Church of Dallas

 Article XIV.
 Amendments

-1. The Executive Church Council shall receive and consider an amendment to the by-laws submitted in writing by an active member with petition signed by one-fifth of the Congregation.
+1. The Deacons shall receive and consider an amendment to the by-laws submitted in writing by an active member with petition signed by one-fifth of the Congregation.

-2. The Executive Church Council may make recommendations in writing of the proposed amendment to the Church regarding the disposition, two weeks prior to the next Congregational Meeting.
+2. The Deacons may make recommendations in writing of the proposed amendment to the Church regarding the disposition, two weeks prior to the next Congregational Meeting.

 3. The acceptance of amendment shall require an affirmative vote of a majority of the total active members of the Church.